Members of the community gather together for the common and joyful enterprise of making music,

 See our past seasons archive for historical information.

 The unpresedented challenges created by the coronavirus pandemic have resulted in difficult but necessary choices

 to protect ourselves and limit exposure to others.
 Based on these concerns, our Board of Trustees has decided not to hold live reading sessions

 for the remainder of the 2020 calendar year.
 We have also decided to suspend dues and meeting fee collection for the 2020-21

 season.
 If you would like to continue to support our organization, you can find voluntary donation instructions

 We are, though, currently exploring virtual experiences, including online sing-ins and mini webinar lectures, on the dates in the above schedule.
 Please check back to this Webpage and our Facebook page for additional details and updates as plans are announced.

-For a list of other musical organizations in the area that welcome amateur members to participate, see our list of related groups.
+For a list of other local organizations that welcome amateur musicians to participate, see our list of area musical groups.